-College campuses are notorious as breeding grounds for alcoholism and drug addiction.
+College campuses are notorious as breeding grounds for alcoholism and drug addiction as well as making students vulnerable to eating disorders.
 According to a questionnaire-based self-report, nearly 33% of students satisfy criteria associated with alcoholism and roughly 6% meet criteria for alcohol dependence (Knight, et al., 2002).

 However, while many individuals are aware of the rising rate of drug and alcohol abuse among college students, it is less acknowledged that a striking 25% of college students attempt to control their weight using behaviors associated with Bulimia Nervosa (Renfrew Center Evaluation, 2003) and nearly 91% of female college students use dieting as a weight-control mechanism (Shisslak, et al., 1995).

 Previous epidemiological research studies denote a particularly elevated prevalence of eating disorders amongst college students (Fairburn & Beglin, 1990).
 Such alarming statistics are encouraging health care professionals and other individuals to inquire about the increasing prevalence of eating disorders amongst college students.

 Anyone who has entered college is likely familiar with the challenges associated with such an academic and personal transition.
 Not only are young men and women forced to face a physical transition from living at home to experiencing the dorm-room culture, but they are also expected to balance their personal and social needs with academic rigor, all without help from mom and dad.

 In addition to learning the values associated with independence, these recent high school graduates are also exposed to an unfamiliar milieu, some better than others.
 The combination of such responsibilities often leaves such individuals with feelings of anxiety and vulnerable to eating disorders.